wangywUST/talk-20260427/slides.md

 # What Are Physical Constraints?

-#### Spatial Constraints

-Perspective, occlusion, parallax

-The 3D spatial layout of objects leaves deterministic traces in 2D images.
+**Spatial constraints** include perspective, occlusion, and parallax: 3D layout leaves deterministic traces in 2D images.

-#### Temporal Constraints

-Motion continuity, causal order

-Physical events on the time axis must obey causality — they cannot be reversed.

-#### Multi-source Constraints

-Observations of the same physical event across multiple signal sources must be mutually consistent.

-Multi-source constraints cover: cross-modal (visual + audio) and cross-sensor (multi-microphone / multi-camera / multi-transducer).
+**Temporal constraints** include motion continuity and causal order: physical events cannot be reversed on the time axis.

+**Multi-source constraints** require independent observations of the same event to stay mutually consistent, across **modalities** such as visual + audio and across **sensors** such as microphones, cameras, or transducers.

 ---